Skip to main content

 Bebbux

 Snails cooked in garlic, olive oil, and herbs.
-Traditional village festa food, especially during June feasts.
-Acquired taste but authentically Maltese.
+A village festa dish, especially during the June feasts.
+It takes some getting used to, but it's genuinely Maltese.

 Soppa tal-Armla